leapwork/Azure-DevOps-plugin/README.md

 4. Install extension
 5. Choose Collection
 6. Click Confirm button
-7. Now you are ready to get started/
+7. Now you are ready to get started

 # Instructions
 1. Azure DevOps: Add build step "Leapwork" to your build definition.